Language-Research-Technology/ldaca-website/content/about/faqs/index.md

     </summary>
     <p>
         Metadata is the information that defines and describes data.
         It is often referred to as data about data or information about data because it provides data users with information about the purpose, processes, and methods involved in the data collection.
-(Source: Australian Bureau of Statistics > <a href="https://www.abs.gov.au/statistics/understanding-statistics/statistical-terms-and-concepts/metadata">
+(Source: Australian Bureau of Statistics > <a href="https://www.abs.gov.au/statistics/understanding-statistics/statistical-terms-and-concepts/metadata" target="_blank">Metadata</a>).
+See also the <a href="../../resources/ldaca-resources/metadata/">metadata page on this site</a>.
-    Metadata</a>).
     </p>
 </details>